Considering the value of information

 This list is not exhaustive.

-The key consideration is whether or not the information is relevant to the period the application relates to.
+The key consideration is whether or not the information is relevant to the period the application or award review relates to.
 That does not necessarily mean the information needs to be recent.
-However, you must be able to make a reasonable assumption that it is relevant to the circumstances existing at the time the application relates to.
+However, you must be able to make a reasonable assumption that it is relevant to the circumstances existing at the time the application or award review relates to.

-The main factors influencing how close in time the information needs to be to the application is the nature of the individual’s disability or health condition.
+The main factors influencing how close in time the information needs to be to the application or award review is the nature of the individual’s disability or health condition.

 Individuals who have a disability or condition which is likely to remain consistent in the way it impacts them may have supporting information which is still relevant after many years.